turingschool/front-end-curriculum/lessons/module-2/github-collaboration.md

 Answer the following in your journal:

 - What makes a README useful?
-- Why should you should file issues on your student projects?
+- Why should you file issues on your student projects?
 - What are some benefits of the PR workflow and the code review process?